hrtywhy/hrtywhy.github.io/_posts/2024-12-24-streamlining-digital-forensics.markdown

 ```python
 /windows/temp/urb0rk3d.exe
 ```
-is the path and filename for the ransomware
+is the path and filename for the <b>ransomware</b>

 ![alt text](/images/impacted-host.png)

+Once deployed, WannaCry encrypted crucial files, making them inaccessible to the user.
+It’s important to note how Cyber Triage helped investigators quickly identify the malware's presence and scope, enabling rapid containment and reducing the potential for data loss.

-The WannaCry ransomware attack highlights the importance of timely digital forensics in incident response.
-Cyber Triage plays a pivotal role in this process, offering streamlined tools to identify compromised systems, track the spread of malware, and mitigate its impact.
-Key takeaways include the necessity of keeping systems updated to prevent vulnerabilities, the value of real-time analysis tools like Cyber Triage, and the importance of rapid isolation and containment during such attacks.
-Adopting these best practices can significantly enhance an organization's ability to defend against future cyber threats.
+ WannaCry ransomware incident emphasizes the importance of using advanced tools like Cyber Triage in cybersecurity investigations.
+Key takeaways include the need for regular patching to close vulnerabilities such as MS17-010, the value of real-time analysis tools, and the effectiveness of Cyber Triage in speeding up the response and recovery process.
+For organizations aiming to improve their cybersecurity posture, adopting proactive threat detection and response strategies like these is critical in defending against future threats.

 ### Indicators of Compromise